Oklahoma City bus accident lawyer representing injured passengers against transit companies

 Failure to yield Bus driver failing to yield the right of way at intersections, merging lanes, or bus stops Pedestrian injuries, T-bone collision injuries

-Impaired driving Bus driver operating the vehicle under the influence of alcohol or drugs Severe multi-system trauma, wrongful death
+Impaired driving Bus driver operating the vehicle under the influence of alcohol or drugs Severe multi-system trauma, fatal collisions

-Poor road conditions Potholes, construction zones, inadequate signage, or icy roads contributed to the accident Fall injuries, head trauma, soft tissue damage
+Poor road conditions Potholes, construction zones, inadequate signage, or icy roads contributing to the crash Fall injuries, head trauma, soft tissue damage

 Inadequate training Bus company hired an unqualified or undertrained driver Varies by accident type